ruggeri/tech-notes/ai/foundations-of-deep-learning.md

       different examples have different lengths?
 * Projects: Text generation, stock prediction.
     * Stock prediction was in Keras, but I'm more focused on TF.

+## Embedding

+* Skipgram vs CBOW.
+    * CBOW "smoothes" in the sense that all the context words are used to predict the center word.
+A larger bag of words are treated as an observation.
+    * Skip-gram you predict context words from center word.
+Each pair of words (center word + one context word) is a potential example.
+* The model you use is a hidden layer with no activation function, then fully connected and fed into a softmax layer.
+    * I suppose this is overall linear, but forces a dimensionality reduction in the first layer.
+* The inputs are one-hot, and the outputs are probabilities.
+The expected output is a one-hot.
+* Tricks:
+    * Subsampling.
+This has you throw away a proportion of words that occur too frequently.
+    * Negative subsampling.
+In the second layer, you adjust the weights that connect the embedding to the correct word.
+Then you select ~5 negative words and adjust the weights connecting the embedding to these words.
+    * This means you adjust a very small number of the weights for each example.
+This is helpful because your embedding dimension may be 300 and the number of words is maybe 10k.
+That would be 30MM parameters to tweak on every example...
+    * In the first layer, you would only change weights pertaining to the input word anyway.
+* The TF website mentions that an alternative approach to *prediction based methods* is to use *count based methods*.
+What this does is basically convert each word into a vector of its co-occurrence counts with each other word.
+Then you do SVD.
+This is called latent semantic analysis.
+* The TF website mentions a little more about the idea of negative subsampling.
+Basically, you are trying to learn to discriminate the context word from "noise" words.
+In a sense, the model is not trying to learn the probability distribution of the context words; it is instead trying to learn to *discriminate*.
+    * They note that then you naturally do a Monte Carlo thing by picking only a small subset of noise words to discriminate against.
+    * In the limit this is the same as the generative model, but it is much more scalable for the reason we noted above.